Columbus Water Quality at a Glance

 Reduce Chlorine Taste

-If you notice chlorine taste or odor, fill a pitcher and refrigerate for several hours to allow chlorine to dissipate naturally.
-This is normal and safe but can be reduced through simple storage methods or basic carbon filtration.
+If you notice chlorine taste or odour, fill a pitcher and refrigerate for several hours to allow it to dissipate naturally.
+This is normal and safe, but can be reduced through simple storage or a basic carbon filter.
+Visit our water quality resources page for more practical tips.

 Conserve Resources

-Participate in Columbus’s water conservation programs including rebates for efficient fixtures and rain barrel sales.
-Report leaks promptly to (614) 645-8277 to help maintain system efficiency and protect our shared water resources.
+Participate in Columbus’s water conservation programmes, including rebates for efficient fixtures and rain barrel sales.
+Report leaks promptly to (614) 645-8277 to help maintain system efficiency and protect shared water resources across Ohio.

 Quality News About Your Water